KimNikita/Magic-Piano/README.md

 ### 1. Hand detection

-We get a frame from the camera and use Open-CV Hand Detector to recognize hands and get information about key points of the palm.
+We get a frame from the camera using Open-CV and use MediaPipe Hand Detector to recognize hands and get information about key points of the palm.

 ![](src/docs/hand.png)